upb-uc4/api/hyperledger_matriculation_api.md

   - ```json
       {
-        "type": "hl: conflict",
+        "type": "HLConflict",
-        "title": "There is already a MatriculationData for the given matriculationId.", "invalidParams": []
+        "title": "There is already a MatriculationData for the given matriculationId", "invalidParams": []
       }
       ```